 The test to check the alternator is also the test to check the battery, so you can check both at the same time.

 An old battery that isn’t holding a charge or not charging right is the second most common reason for charging system failure.
-You can use best battery maintainer to charge your battery if it not died.
+You can use a battery maintainer to charge your battery if it has not die.
+Click here to read more

 After you have a shop test the battery and alternator you will know if that was the problem or not.
 If it is the battery or alternator, then you can have it replaced and your problem will be solved.